cswluo/CrossX/README.md

 Due to the random generation of train/val/test data on some datasets, the classification accuracy may have a bit fluctuation but it should be in a reasonable range.

 The pretrained CrossX models can be download from here.
-If you want to train your CrossX model from scratch by using the SENet backbone, you can download the pretrained SENet-50 weights from here.
+If you want to train your CrossX model from scratch by using the SENet backbone, you should download the pretrained SENet-50 weights from here.